WDI-SEA/interview-questions/readme.md

 A class can cover many different elements, while ID's only have one element.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+Reset removes default styling, while normalizing just makes the styling the same.
+Normalizing CSS would be my choice.

 * Describe Floats and how they work.
+Floats allow elements to be organized and separate with relative positioning.

 * Describe z-index and how stacking context is formed.
+Z-index determines the order of overlap for different elements.

 * Have you ever used a grid system, and if so, what do you prefer?
+Grid systems are useful for organizing content.

 * Have you used or implemented media queries or mobile specific layouts/CSS?
+I have implemented media queries before when using webRTC.

 * How do you optimize your webpages for print?
+Determining the most important content for the website and stlying the print pages as such.

 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
+You might have to import the fonts first before using it.

 * Explain how a browser determines what elements match a CSS selector.
+It would depend on the the linked stylesheet and the html tags.
+If the tags also have classes or ids that are present in the stylesheet, they would be modified as such.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+The box model gives each element margins, padding, content, and borders.
+They determine how the element is spaced out and separated on the page.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?